Is Norwegian Cruise Line Holdings Ltd (NCLH) Set to Underperform? Analyzing the Factors ...

 Norwegian Cruise Line is the world's third-largest cruise company by berths (at more than 60,000), operating 30 ships across three brands (Norwegian, Oceania, and Regent Seven Seas), offering both freestyle and luxury cruising.
 The company had redeployed its entire fleet as of May 2022.
 With seven passenger vessels on order among its brands through 2028 (representing 19,000 incremental berths), Norwegian is increasing capacity faster than its peers, expanding its brand globally.
 Norwegian sails to around 700 global destinations.

-The company's Altman Z-Scoreis just -0.21, which is below the distress zone of 1.81.
+The company's Altman Z-Score is just -0.22, which is below the distress zone of 1.81.
 This suggests that the company may face financial distress over the next few years.
 Additionally, the company's low cash-to-debt ratio at 0.07 indicates a struggle in handling existing debt levels.

 Growth Prospects